sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 Too Long; Don't Read
 ====================

-The data access monitor (DAMON) is a kernel module that allows users to monitor the actual memory access pattern of specific user-space processes.
+DAMON is a kernel module that allows users to monitor the actual memory access pattern of specific user-space processes.
 It aims to be 1) sufficiently accurate to be useful for performance-centric optimizations, and 2) light-weight enough so that it can be applied online.

 For the goals, DAMON utilizes its two core mechanisms, called region-based sampling and adaptive regions adjustment.
 The region-based sampling allows